Wheelchair Van Faqs

 - Manual Side Entry Conversion—the operator will have to open the door and manually pull out the ramp.

-- Power Side Entry Conversion—both the door and the ramp are operated with power.
+- Power Side Entry Infloor Conversion—both the door and the ramp are operated with power.
+The ramp slides out from under the floor.

 Purchasing a “New-Used” conversion vehicle can also help cut costs.
 A New-Used conversion is when a dealer installs a new wheelchair accessible conversion on a used vehicle.
 Dealers will buy unconverted vehicles at auctions (typically the current model year or one model year old with 15-25,000 miles) and then install a brand-new wheelchair conversion on the van.
 This is done so that the buyer will have a warranty on both the vehicle and the conversion.